Documentation

 {"base64":" ","img":{"width":634,"height":504,"type":"png","mime":"image/png","wUnits":"px","hUnits":"px","length":53695,"url":"https://cdn.jsdelivr.net/gh/vtexdocs/dev-portal-content@main/images/vtex-io-documentation-developing-custom-storefront-components-3.png"}}

-When not using Slots, prefer to use the children composition.
+If you are not using Slots, we recommend using the children composition.

 Performance

-In digital, the store's website performance plays an essential role in user-experience, directly impacting sales conversion rate and user session time, among other important metrics.
+In the digital world, store website performance plays an essential role in the user experience, directly impacting the sales conversion rate and user session time, among other important metrics.

-In addition to the practices listed below, do not forget to access our documentation on optimizing performance to enable advanced configurations and boost your store's website performance.
+In addition to the practices listed below, do not forget to read our documentation on optimizing performance to enable advanced configurations and boost the performance of your store.

 NPM libraries

-Avoid using heavy npm libraries since they negatively impact the page's loading time and can therefore harm user experience on your store.
+Avoid using heavy npm libraries because they negatively impact page loading time and can affect the user experience.

-Prefer light libraries to support your code and optimize its performance!
+Choose light libraries to support your code and optimize performance.

 Data sharing